Six adorable Printable Reward Charts for toddlers and kids.

 There are many different weather experiments to encourage your children or students to learn about the weather.

-We personally already made our own rainbow and rain cloud.
+We personally already made our own rainbow and rain clouds.

 2. DIY Weather Craft